reposense/RepoSense/docs/UserGuide.md

     * `Day`: commits within a day (commits made within 00:00 to 23:59) are shown as one ramp
     * `Week`: commits within a week are shown as one ramp
 * `Since`, `Until` : the date range for the Ramp Chart (not applied to the Contribution Bars).
+* `Reset date range` : this will reset the date range of the Ramp Chart to the default date range.

 Notes:<br>
 [1] **`Repo/Branch`**: the repo/branch name is constructed as `ORGANIZATION_REPOSITORY_BRANCH` e.g., `resposense_reposense_master`